aniyomiorg/aniyomi-website/website/src/docs/guides/local-manga-source/advanced.md

 If you don't want to manually create the `details.json` file, you can alternatively use [this tool.](https://tachi-local.netlify.app/?utm\_source=tachi-website\&utm\_medium=referral\&utm\_campaign=tachi-website)
 :::

-## Editing chapters details
+## Editing chapter details

-Similarly, chapter details can be customized with a JSON file.
+Similarly, the details of each chapter can be customized with a JSON file.

-To customize the chapter details, create a JSON file with the name `chapters.json`.
+To customize the details, create a JSON file with the name `chapters.json`.
 It must be placed within the **Series** folder.
 The structure of this JSON file will be a list of JSON objects.
 Each JSON object must contain a `chapter_number` key and optionally a `name`, `date_upload`, or `scanlator` key.